koulali/PSE2022/slides.md

 <div class="quote dark">

-We consider deformation due to annual and interannual fluctuations of SMB<br> to be purely elastic in this region.
+We consider deformation due to annual and interannual changes in SMB<br> to be purely elastic in this region.

 </div>